tcharding/tobin.cc/content/resume.md

 * All exercises from UNIX Network Programming.
 * All exercises from Advanced Programming in the UNIX Environment.
 * Majority of exercises from UNIX Systems Programming.

-All code is open source and hosted on [Github](https://github.com/tcharding/self_learning).

 ## Education